 All species of cockroach eat a wide variety of food, including decomposing garbage and it’s understood that they can carry disease to humans including gastroenteritis and salmonella.
 In addition, some humans present with allergies.
 It requires a combination of insecticide and good hygiene practices to rid a home of a cockroach infestation.

 A female cockroach is capable of laying from 10 to 40 eggs at a time, and up to 30 batches of eggs during her lifetime.
 A newly hatched young cockroach looks very similar to an adult one, albeit smaller with no wings.
 Preferring to live in humid, warm conditions, these cold-blooded insects thrive for up to 12 months.
 Hiding spots for cockroaches in your home are generally food preparation areas and kitchens, where they have access to water and food spills.
 They may be discovered in confined spaces, hiding in walls, below sinks or underneath a pile of storage boxes.

-Getting rid of these pests requires persistence, patience and a combination of both nonchemical and chemical procedures.
+Getting rid of cockroaches in house requires persistence, patience and a combination of both nonchemical and chemical procedures.
 Requiring just 3 basic things for survival, food, water and living environment.
 Through proper hygiene control and sanitation, if you can eliminate any of these basic necessities, the cockroach population will be forced to either move on somewhere else or die.
-Once you have control over the cockroaches that you have seen there is a period of time after this when the otheca hatch with between 20 – 40 cockroaches which periodicly seems like the infestation has come back, once they have contacted the chemical starycyde they will quickly die off the same as the adult cockroaches
+Once you have control over the cockroaches that you have seen there is a period of time after this when the other can hatch with between 20 – 40 cockroaches which periodically seems like the infestation has come back, once they have contacted the chemical starcyde they will quickly die off the same as the adult cockroaches

 Call Daniel on 1300 186825 for a free quote.